|IMMIGRATION TERMS AND DEFINITIONS

 The following information may be helpful to understand some of the commonly used

 immigration terms and definitions.
-For legal advise, contact an attorney specializing in

 Another useful resource is the United States Citizenship and Immigration Services (USCIS)